ornellast/turbo-octo-telegram/wakanda-space-agency-service/README.md

 ## Next to be done

 1. Implement a method to allow the stations to change the zone to be scanned
+2. Fully test the controller.
-2. A listener (ApplicationReady) to read the satellite table and reschedule the readings
+3. A listener (ApplicationReady) to read the satellite table and reschedule the readings
+4. Prepare the *TaskExecutors to handle optimistic lock exception
-3. Authorization and Authentication (only Wakanda people should be able to use them)
+5. Authorization and Authentication (only Wakanda people should be able to use them)
+6. ...